Engin-Boot/capture-behavior-of-a-visit-counter-amutamil/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given number of patients visited hospital during working days and holidays When director asks for the count
-  Then show the count
+  Given : the working server which stores "number of patients visited hospital during working days and holidays seperately" When : director asks for the count on holidays and working days Then show the count

 Scenario: Compute parking slots to reserve for visiting specialists